IndiePass/indiepass-android/README.md

 ## Current functionality

-- Login with your domain, discover indieauth, micropub and microsub endpoints.
+- Login with multiple domains, discover indieauth, micropub and microsub endpoints.
   The microsub endpoint is optional so you can simply use this as a micropub client too.
 - Micropub